 That's riders as in stabilisers of course, the things that stop the kids' bikes from wobbling.
 So holiday or sunny day, there's no excuse not to venture out to the shed and oil and grease the family's wheels.

-So here are six easy (honest) rides to get you back pedalling, or forward even.
+So here are some easy (honest) rides to get you back pedalling, or forward even.
 And the friendly pubs along these waterside ways can provide a light lunch or a savoury sarnie.
 Better dig out the stretchy Lycra shorts and prise them on.

 The Shropshire Canal

 An uncomplicated ride along quiet and gently undulating country lanes from Norbury to the village of Gnosall Heath, where you can refresh at the canalside Navigation Inn.
 The return is alongside the Shropshire Union Canal, built between 1830 and 1835 under the direction of Thomas Telford.
 The canal is today busy with colourful leisure boats.
 At Norbury Junction the waterway meets the disused Newport arm of the canal.
 Here the Junction Inn offers fabulous views and a range of food from baguettes and burgers to grills and home-made pies.

 Cotswold Water Park

 The park encompasses some 14,000 acres (5,670 ha), and the route wends through a landscape of lakes, causeways and small islands.
 Wetland fringes attract both resident and migratory birds, and areas are set aside for water sports and fishing.
 Our route starts and ends at the man-made beach of Keynes Country Park, near the Bakers Arms in Somerford Keynes.
 The former village bakery has gardens ideal for alfresco dining, and discreet children's play areas and heated terraces add to its appeal.
 Licensee Sam Tate takes his food seriously and, with his French staff, delivers a balanced, imaginative selection of meals.